Housecold/Algorithms/README.md

 #### Test your code

-Test different cases, like:
 - The string `"()"`, which should return `true`.
 - The string `"{[()]}"`, which should return `true`.
 - The string `"{[()]"`, which should return `false`.
 - The string `"{[()]}}"`, which should return `false`.
 - The string `"{[()]"`, which should return `false`.

-## Submission

-Submit two files:
-1. `pseudocode_solutions.txt` containing pseudocode for each algorithm.
-2. `javascript_implementations.js` containing JavaScript functions that implement each algorithm.

-Make sure your functions return values and are thoroughly tested with edge cases.

 ## Requirements